David G. Burnet: Peacetime

-Burnet did not hear of Houston's victory at San Jacinto and subsequent capture of Santa Anna until several days after the fact.
-He hurried to the battlefield, where he complained often about Houston's use of profanity.
+Burnet did not hear of Houston's victory at San Jacinto and subsequent capture of Santa Anna until several days after.
+He hurried to the battlefield, where he often complained about Houston's use of profanity.
 Houston's staff "complained that the president grumbled ungraciously, was hard to please, and spent all of his time giving orders and collecting souvenirs."
 The two men also argued over the distribution of $18,000 in specie that had been found in Santa Anna's treasure chest.
 Burnet insisted that the money should go to the Texas treasury, but Houston had already given $3,000 to the Texas Navy and distributed the rest among his men.

-Santa Anna, in his distrust of civil government, had requested that he be allowed to negotiate a treaty with Houston.
+In his distrust of civil government, Santa Anna requested that he be allowed to negotiate a treaty with Houston.
 His request was rejected, and Burnet took him into custody, first to Galveston Island and then to Velasco.
 On May 14, 1836, both men signed the Treaties of Velasco.
-In a public treaty, Santa Anna agreed to cease all hostilities immediately and to withdraw his troops south of the Rio Grande.
+In a public treaty, Santa Anna agreed to immediately cease all hostilities and withdraw his troops south of the Rio Grande.
 Burnet pledged that Santa Anna would have safe passage home.
-Secretly, the men also agreed that Santa Anna would "use his influence with the Mexican government to secure the recognition of Texas Independence with its southern boundary as the Rio Grande."
+Secretly, the men agreed that Santa Anna would "use his influence with the Mexican government to secure the recognition of Texas Independence with its southern boundary as the Rio Grande."
 Mexico later repudiated the treaty.